There’s good news and bad news when it comes to your risk of developing heart disease, the leading killer in the U.S.

 Let’s start with the bad.
 Several factors raise a person’s risk for getting heart disease — a term used to describe a range of conditions that affect the heart — including some that can’t be controlled, such as family history, and others that are more complex, such as having access to good-for-you foods and safe, affordable housing.

-That said, there’s a lot you can do to prevent heart disease and, in certain cases, reverse it.
+That said, there’s a lot you can do to help prevent heart disease and, in certain cases, reverse it.
 Some of these actions, however difficult to achieve, are obvious: Get active, eat better, lose weight, and stop smoking.
-“Lifestyle changes are difficult for everyone," concedes Sabra Lewsey, M.D., a cardiologist and assistant professor of medicine at Johns Hopkins Medicine, "but they are profoundly important and can make lifesaving gains in your health.”
+“Lifestyle changes are difficult for everyone,” says Sabra Lewsey, M.D., a cardiologist and assistant professor of medicine at Johns Hopkins Medicine.
+“But they are profoundly important and can make lifesaving gains in your health.”

 Others are more surprising.

-Here are 10 habits to avoid if you’re hoping to improve your heart health.
+Here are 10 habits to avoid if you hope to improve your heart health.

 1. Being a couch potato

 Not moving enough, especially on a regular basis, is risky for your health.
 Inactivity has been linked to cognitive decline, more frailty and even an increased risk of death.
 Fortunately, almost any sort of activity that raises your heart rate is a good place to start.